MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * You are not allowed to use commas for this script

 ## task 8
-Write a script that sets the permission to the file "hellp" as follows
+Write a script that sets the permission to the file "hello" as follows
 * Owner: no permission at all
 * Group: no permission at all
 * Other users: all the permissions

-The file hello will be in the working directory.
+The file "hello" will be in the working directory.
 You are not allowed to use commas for this script

+## task 9
+Write a script that sets the mode of the file "hello" to this: -rwxr-x-wx
+* The file "hello" will be in the working directory
+* You are not allowed to use commas for this script